adamcameron/kotlin_scratch/README.md

-# kotlin_scratch
+# Kotlin Scratch
-A project for learning Kotlin via testing it
+A project for learning Kotlin via testing it.